 The settings are not recorded in any configuration file or in the Windows Registry.
 To make the settings permanent, the needed command should be placed in file user.txt.

-A second gateway can be added to an interface configuration by populating the Alt Gateway field of the interface configuration file (ifnx.ini).
-The Alternate Gateway address must be valid on the network of the interface.
+A second gateway can be added to an interface configuration by populating the Gateway 2 field of the interface configuration file (ifnx.ini).
+The alternate gateway address must be valid on the network of the interface.
 The needed routing table entry is added automatically.

 When 2 gateways are available, and the algorithm usage or speed is selected, the chosen gateway is recorded in the port mapping entry of the outgoing TCP connection.
 This ensures that all packets for the same connection will be routed via the same interface and gateway.
 However, multiple TCP connections may well be routed via different gateways, allowing load-balancing to take place.

 When the alternate gateway on an interface is in use, DNS requests are forwarded to the second name server of that interface.
 This value is usually obtained from the Windows TCP/IP interface configuration.
 Alternatively, the following command can be issued to force DNS requests to be sent to the alternate gateway:setnss ifn alt

 Commands setgw1 and setgw2 can be used to switch gateways and name servers on a specified interface.
 It is a conglomerate of the commands:setgs ifn alt | main setnsx ifn alt | main setnss ifn alt | main